YydWj1314/5004_Final_Project/Project_Process_Log.md

 transitions to the main game screen (MainFrame), which contains a background panel (CardPanel) and other interactive elements.

-# Summary of SocketHandler and GameServer @ 2025/03/28
+# Summary of SocketHandler and GameServer @ 2025/03/28 By ZYL

 1. SocketHandler implementation
 Implemented a SocketHandler utility class to simplify socket communication in our project.